microsoft/Broadcast-Development-Kit/docs/how-to-use-the-solution/README.md

 ## Authorization
 As endpoints in the solution are securitized in order to make requests to the API it is necessary to generate an access token and use it in the header of the requests, otherwise, the API will respond to requests with HTTP error code 401 (Unauthorized).

-In this section we describe how to generate an access token using the app registration used for the SPA or by creating a new one for the client credential flow and use it in each request.
+In this section we describe how to generate an access token with the app registration used in the SPA for the [implicit grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-implicit-grant-flow) or by creating a new App registration for the [client credential flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow).

 ### Client Credential Flow

 #### Create an App Registration
 Create a new App registration to be able to configure it and thus be able to obtain the `access token`.
 Review the following Microsoft [documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#register-an-application) that will explain how to do it, and consider the following settings: